TCSE Documentation

 - Named entity (NER) search — Use

-%PERSON,%ORG,%GPE,%DATE, etc. in Advanced Search to find named entities - Collocation analysis — MI (Mutual Information) and t-score statistics added to N-gram mode
+%PERSON,%ORG,%GPE,%DATE, etc. in Advanced Search to find named entities - Collocation analysis — MI, t-score, and DP statistics with lemma-based grouping in Collocation mode

 Construction & Data

-- Construction category filter — Patterns categorized into Phrasal Verb, Idiom, Grammatical, Discourse, and Other, with filter UI
+- Construction category filter — Patterns categorized into Phrasal Verb, Idiom, Grammatical, Collocation, Discourse, and NER Pattern, with filter UI

 - 6,419 TED Talks — Over 1,100 new talks added since v10